Meet Holly Boothroyd

 Discovery of Their Direction

-One of my favorite things that Akua, a Makers bootcamp graduate, said to me was that she was learning to appreciate her journey.
-Over the week, I saw her embrace her bootcamp education more and realize that her unique perspective is an enormous asset to her team at Lyst where she is now a software engineer!
+One of my favourite things that Akua, a Makers boot camp graduate, said to me was that she was learning to appreciate her journey.
+Over the week, I saw her embrace her boot camp education more and realize that her unique perspective is an enormous asset to her team at Lyst where she is now a software engineer!